-The mission of the Division of Youth Services (DYS) is to protect communities from juvenile offenders and to provide appropriate services to youth in the division's custody and their families.
+The mission of the DYS is to protect communities from juvenile offenders and to provide appropriate services to youth in the division's custody and their families.
 This balanced approach relies on community partnerships for the development and enhancement of services for the prevention of delinquency.